-"However, German intelli-
+"However,

-gence officers could be convinced that someone in the prison did have that knowledge, it would suit the aims of the
+German intelligence officers could be convinced that someone in the prison did have that knowledge, it would suit the aims of the

-Rhowledge, it would solve the amis of the British very well."
-The 18 Mosquitos were led by Group.
-Captain Percy Pickard DSO DFC.
-His aircraft was shot down by a Focke-Wulf 190 fighter, killing him and his navigator, Flight Licutenant John
+The 18 Mosquitos were led by Group Captain Percy Pickard DSO DFC.
+His aircraft was shot down by a Focke-Wulf 190 fighter, killing him and his navigator, Flight Lieutenant John

 Broadley.

-The Amiens Roid Secrets Revealed is published by Red Kite.
+The Amiens Raid Secrets Revealed is published by Red Kite.